 1. Be proud.

-The main goal of the self-evaluation is to highlight your accomplishments and recollect milestones in your professional development.
-A good self-assessment should point to specific tasks and projects that highlight their best work.
-When describing those accomplishments, employees should emphasize the impact those achievements had on the business as a whole to emphasize their value to the company.
+One major goal of the self-evaluation is to highlight your accomplishments and recollect milestones in your professional development.
+A good self-assessment should point to specific tasks and projects that highlight your best work.
+When describing those accomplishments, employees should emphasize the impact those achievements had on the whole business to emphasize their value to the company.

 2. Be honest and critical.